raspberrypilearning/club-mentoring/en/step_7.md

 --- task ---

-**[Try this introductory level project](https://projects.raspberrypi.org/en/projects/space-talk)** to get an idea of what young people can create with Scratch.
+**[Try this introductory level project](https://projects.raspberrypi.org/en/projects/space-talk)** to get an idea of what creators can make with Scratch.
 Create a space scene with characters that ‘emote’ to share their thoughts or feelings.

 --- /task ---